Fenian Rising: Aftermath

 On the same day of November 1867, Ricard O'Sullivan Burke, who had been employed by the Fenians to purchase arms in Birmingham, was arrested and imprisoned in Clerkenwell Prison in London.
 In December, whilst he was awaiting trial a wall of the prison was blown down by gunpowder in order to effect his escape.
 The explosion caused the death of twelve people, and injured one hundred and twenty others.
 The Clerkenwell Outrage, for which Fenian Michael Barrett would suffer the death penalty, powerfully influenced William Ewart Gladstone in deciding that the Anglican Church of Ireland should be disestablished as a concession to Irish disaffection.

-The Irish Times writing on 7 March 1867 called the rising a failure and futile while praising those who fought against the fenians as "gallant" and praised their "courage".
+The Irish Times, writing on 7 March 1867, called the rising a failure and futile while praising those who fought against the Fenians as "gallant" and praised their "courage".
 The rising itself was a total military failure, but it did have some political benefits for the Fenian movement.
 There were large protests in Ireland against the execution of Fenian prisoners, many of whose death sentences were, as a result, reprieved.
-In addition, the bravery of the three "Manchester Martyrs" on their execution provoked an emotional reaction among the Irish public, 17 monuments were erected in their honour and annual commemorations were held well into the 20th century.
-An Amnesty Association for Fenian prisoners was established by Isaac Butt, later the founder of the Home Rule League.
+In addition, the bravery of the three "Manchester Martyrs" on their execution provoked an emotional reaction among the Irish public; 17 monuments were erected in their honour, and annual commemorations were held well into the 20th century.
+An Amnesty Association for Fenian prisoners was established by Isaac Butt, later the founder of the Home Rule League; Butt had also acted as defence counsel for many of the Fenian prisoners at the 1865–67 trials.

 The Fenians themselves re-organised after the failure of the rising.
 In 1873, the Irish Republican Brotherhood adopted a new constitution, which stated that armed rebellion would not be pursued again until it had mass backing from the people.
 In 1879, the leaders of the IRB, principally John Devoy, decided on a New Departure, eschewing, for the time, physical force in favour of adopting the land question and building a broad nationalist movement.
 The Fenians, therefore, cooperated with the Land League in the land agitation from the 1870s onwards and in the rise of the Irish Parliamentary Party.

-Not all Fenians agreed with this policy however, and several breakaway groups emerged that continued to believe in the use of political violence in pursuit of republican objectives.
+Not all Fenians agreed with this policy, however, and several breakaway groups emerged that continued to believe in the use of political violence in pursuit of republican objectives.
 One was the Irish National Invincibles who assassinated the two most important British functionaries in Ireland, Frederick Cavendish and Thomas Henry Burke, Chief and Under Secretaries for Ireland, respectively, in Dublin in 1882 (see Phoenix Park Murders).
 Two other factions, one sponsored by O'Donovan Rossa, the other by the Irish-American Clan na Gael, carried out a bombing campaign in Britain between 1880 and 1887.

 The success of the Irish Constabulary in suppressing the rebellion, without the need to call in the Army, was rewarded by Queen Victoria who granted the force the prefix 'Royal' in 1867 and the right to use the insignia of the Most Illustrious Order of St Patrick in their motif.